debs-obrien/debbie.codes/content/articles/being-an-imposter.md

 ## Seeing failure rather than Success

 Now 21 years later and I have achieved so much in tech and yet for some reason I look at the failures more than success.
 What on earth happened?
 Sometimes I put it down to life experiences.
-Things that didn't work out for me made then made me less invincible.
+Things that didn't work out for me then made me less invincible.
 Who knows.

 I had been let go of many companies, I had failed to get a job that lasted more than a year.
 I really believed that I was bad luck and that any start up that hired me was going to be a failure because of me.
 My CV was full of companies that did not exist anymore.
 No trace of them.
 Was I just making it up?
 Sure looked that way to potential employers.